whiz-coder/GPU-Accelerated-Matrix-Multiplication/README.md

 By following these steps, you can utilize the GPU capabilities offered by Google Colab to run the code, even if you don't have an NVIDIA GPU on your local machine.

 Note !
 This code is not optimized yet because In the matmul_cpu function, the matrix multiplication is implemented using nested loops, resulting in a sequential computation.
 The inner loop performs scalar multiplication and accumulation, which cannot be parallelized effectively.
 As a result, the CPU performs the calculations sequentially, leading to slower performance compared to the GPU..
-In future ill try to make the optimized version of this code and will check the perfomance
+In future ill try to make the optimized version of this code and will check the perfomance!

 Some parts of the code may require additional installations.
-For example, if the required packages (pycuda, numpy, matplotlib) are not already installed in your pc/laptop or in the Colab environment, you may need to install them using !pip install <package_name> before running the code.Also the
+For example, if the required packages (pycuda, numpy, matplotlib) are not already installed in your pc/laptop or in the Colab environment, you may need to install them using !pip install <package_name> before running the code.

 Results: